jameslairdsmith/CT_Rainfall/Cleaning_CT_Rainfall_Data.md

 column to the dataframe with the suffix of the file location.
 In this case it is "Data/".

-From there, I use purrr's map function to invoke the 'read\_table' function, which extracts each file as a tibble, which are then stored in a list column in the dataframe.
+From there, I use purrr's map function to invoke the read\_table() function, which extracts each file as a tibble, which are then stored in a list column in the dataframe.

-The 'unnest' function can then be used to lump the tables together in the single dataframe.
+The unnest() function can then be used to lump the tables together in the single dataframe.

 From that point we don't need the file\_name or file\_location fields.